istio/istio.io/content/en/docs/ops/ambient/getting-started/index.md

 $ kubectl delete namespace istio-system
 {{< /text >}}

-The label to instruct Istio to automatically include applications in the `default` namespace to ambient mesh is not removed by default.
+The label to instruct Istio to automatically include applications in the `default` namespace to an ambient mesh is not removed by default.
 If no longer needed, use the following command to remove it:

 {{< text bash >}}
-$ kubectl label namespace default istio.io/dataplane-mode-
+$ kubectl label namespace default istio.io/dataplane-mode
 {{< /text >}}

-To delete the Bookinfo sample application and its configuration, see [`Bookinfo` cleanup](/docs/examples/bookinfo/#cleanup).
+To delete the Bookinfo sample application and its configuration, see [Bookinfo cleanup](/docs/examples/bookinfo/#cleanup).

 To remove the `sleep` and `notsleep` applications: